Tobacco and Other Smoking Products (Dismantling Illegal Trade) and Other Legislation Amendment Bill 2025

 This was a party vote.
 Each party's Whip declared how their members voted without a physical count, so individual votes were not recorded.
 Party votes are used when all members of a party are expected to vote the same way.

-As Minister for Small and Family Business, spoke in support emphasising the bill protects legitimate small businesses from being undercut by illegal operators and organised crime in the illicit tobacco trade.
+Spoke in support as Minister for Small and Family Business, arguing the bill protects legitimate small retailers who have been undercut and intimidated by illegal operators selling illicit tobacco and vapes.

 3.15 pmHon.
 TJ NICHOLLSSupports

-This bill is the Crisafulli government's latest escalation in its war against rogue tobacco and vape traders.2025-11-18View Hansard
+This bill is the Crisafulli government's latest escalation in its war against rogue tobacco and vape traders.
+Queenslanders expect a strong, coordinated response to illicit tobacco and vaping products, and the most recent enforcement results show clearly why these reforms are needed.2025-11-18View Hansard

 4.06 pmMs MULLENSupports